"It’s 10 PM. Do you know where your children are?"

 Information overload means multi-tasking, skimming, shallow interactions with the world in general.
 This is the more apparent effect, but the less recognized one is anxiety.
 Check your wearable to see that your heart rate is up, and you’ll make yourself so anxious your heart rate will increase.
 Install 100 security cameras across your property with 20 TV screens in your living room, and you will soon assume every passerby is a potential criminal.
 We all know what happens when one Googles their symptoms.
 And amidst the political angst of the last year, many of us are seeking more information to “stay informed”, much of which feels negative.

-Algorithms and search engines try to help.
-They condense, curate and filter, hoping to present the information most relevant to us.
-While often presumptuous and always intrusive, this does help us cut down the flood of information (although we are still just skimming it).
-What Google can’t control, though, is how obsessively we will monitor and analyze our personal data.
-The stuff blinking by our pillows in the morning, telling us our breathing rate or sleeping positions were all above or below the night before, resulting in a more fitful, worried sleep the night after.
+Algorithms and search engines offer to help.
+They condense, curate and filter, promising to present the information most relevant to us.
+But their decisions are fueled by ulterior motives.
+Their sensationalist push notifications and headlines only increase our anxiety.
+What personal data they already monitor, we obsessively manage ourselves.
+Our devices blink by our pillows in the morning, announcing our breathing rate or sleeping positions were all above or below the night before, resulting in a more fitful, worried sleep the night after.
 Nobody’s counting sheep these days.
 We’re all counting data.

 "We are not meant to know everything, Mae.
 Did you ever think that perhaps our minds are delicately calibrated between the known and the unknown?
 That our souls need the mysteries of night and the clarity of day?
 You people are creating a world of ever-present daylight, and I think it will burn us all alive.